Paris meridian

 The Paris meridian is a meridian line running through the Paris Observatory in Paris, France – now longitude 2°20′14.02500″ East.
 It was a long-standing rival to the Greenwich meridian as the prime meridian of the world.
 The "Paris meridian arc" or "French meridian arc" (French: la Méridienne de France) is the name of the meridian arc measured along the Paris meridian.

-The French meridian arc was important for French cartography, inasmuch as the triangulations of France began with the measurement of the French meridian arc.
+The French meridian arc was important for French cartography, since the triangulations of France began with the measurement of the French meridian arc.
 Moreover, the French meridian arc was important for geodesy as it was one of the meridian arcs which were measured to determine the figure of the Earth via the arc measurement method.
-The determination of the figure of the Earth was a problem of the highest importance in astronomy, inasmuch as the diameter of the Earth was the unit to which all celestial distances had to be referred.
+The determination of the figure of the Earth was a problem of the highest importance in astronomy, as the diameter of the Earth was the unit to which all celestial distances had to be referred.